nikhilm/flickr-hugo-embed/README.md

 You can put each code wherever you want to include the image in your site.

+The first run can take a little time as the Flickr API is introspected and cached.

 Copy over `flickr.html` to `layouts/shortcodes/` in your Hugo installation and you are ready to go!